Loans Mortgages

 What is a construction loan?

-In some cases, it’s possible to roll the construction loan into a traditional home loan once the house is built.
-If this is the plan with your lender from the start, then this is what’s known as a single-closing construction loan.
-This can simplify the process since you have one lender for the short-term construction loan and the long-term mortgage.
+At the end of the term, most people either pay off the construction loan or roll it into a new mortgage on the newly constructed home.
+If this is the plan with your lender from the start, then this is what’s known as a single-close construction loan.
+This can simplify the process since you have one lender for both the short-term construction loan and the long-term mortgage.

 The best mortgage lenders can offer you a variety of loan options and help you understand the different types of construction loans.